-Variable Name splitVote Spaeth Name n/a Normalizations varSplitVote (2)
+Variable Name Spaeth Name Normalizations splitVote n/a varSplitVote (2)

 This variable indicates whether the vote variables (e.g., majVotes, minVotes) pertain to the vote on the first or second issue (or legal provision).
 Because split votes are so rare over 99 percent of the votes are on the first issue.